lupinx2/Anime-list-randomizer/README.md

 ![Config file](https://i.ibb.co/prwnmh4/image.png)

 ## Usage
-First clone/download this repo (the download on this website is hidden behind a button labeled `code`)
 Make sure to follow the steps above to either get your XML MAL file or API Key.
+The easiest way to use this is to download the mal-randomizer.exe release to a folder and double clicking it.

+If a .exe file doesn't suit your needs (or you don't trust them), you can just clone/download this repo
+(the download on this website is hidden behind a button labeled `code`)

-If you're on Windows, you can just double-click the `run-malptw_rand.bat` file.
+Then if you're on Windows, just double-click the `run-malptw_rand.bat` file.
 If you're not on Windows, or would prefer to use a terminal just `cd` into the repo folder.
 Then type:

 `python malptw_rand.py` or `python3 malptw_rand.py`